trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 The infrastructure being deployed consists of VPC, subnets, EC2 instances, ELB (Elastic Load Balancers).

-AWS infrastructure provisioning automation has been done in Ansible, using AWS module ([[http://docs.ansible.com/ansible/guide_aws.html]]).
+AWS infrastructure provisioning automation has been done in Ansible, using [AWS module](http://docs.ansible.com/ansible/guide_aws.html).
 Thanks to that, we obtain proper idempotent design, where re-running automation should fix infrastructure problems.

 Infrastructure provisioning deployment steps generates necessary configuration and inventory files for later use.